 Dr. Calum MacRae is a cardiologist, geneticist and developmental biologist who trained in Edinburgh, London and Boston.
-He is a Principal Investigator at the Brigham and Women’s Hospital and Associate Professor of Medicine at Harvard Medical School.
+He is the Vice Chair for Scientific Innovation at the Department of Medicine at Brigham and Women’s Hospital and Associate Professor of Medicine at Harvard Medical School.
 In addition, Dr. MacRae is a Principal Faculty Member at the Harvard Stem Cell Institute, and an Associate Member at the Broad Institute.

 His research is focused on understanding the genetic contribution to common cardiovascular disease using human studies and complementary high-throughput biology in the zebrafish.
 His clinical interests include general cardiology, genomic medicine, innovation in phenotyping and the redesign of clinical care.